A HISTORY OF WOMEN'S JOBS

 Women's Jobs in Rome

 Roman women were allowed to own and inherit property and some ran businesses.
 (In the New Testament there is a woman named Lydia who sold purple cloth).
-In certain trades some women helped their husbands, especially in silver working and perfumery.
+In certain trades some women helped their husbands, especially in luxury trades like perfumery.
 Furthermore some women were priestesses or worked as midwives or hairdressers.
-There were also some female doctors.

 Women's Jobs in the Middle Ages